mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.3.1-Release-Notes.md

 [documentation](Getting-Started/Configuration-Guide.md#systemd-watchdog)
 for more details.

-By default the watchdog timeout is 60 seconds.
-That is, if MaxScale is hung, then systemd will detect that and restart MaxScale after slightly more than 60 seconds.
+By default the watchdog is disabled.

+*NOTE*: In 2.3.1 there is a deficiency that manifests itself so that if _any_ administrative operation, performed using _maxctrl_ or _maxadmin_, takes longer that the specified watchdog timeout, then the watchdog will kill and restart MaxScale.
+Please take that into account before enabling the watchdog.

 ### Miscellaneous